diogolmenezes/simple-node-framework/README.md

     }
 ```

-> By the way, the options node is mongoose options
+> By the way, we use mongoose client and the options node is mongoose options

 If you want to do this you can use the secong connection like _database.connections.second_.